pocomane/brewed-in-the-apocalypse/bita.md

 - On Success, decrease up to 3 times one or more related harms, delete the ones that reach 0
-- On Compromise, decrease up to 2 times one single related harms, delete it if it reaches 0
+- On trade-off, decrease up to 2 times one single related harms, delete it if it reaches 0
 - On Fail, decrease one related harms, delete it if it reaches 0

 ```
-Alice - Anne take Bart on her shoulder and tryes to reach the back door.
+Alice - Anne take Bart on her shoulder and tries to reach the back door.

 Scenarist - ok, make a roll.